 My happy place is lacking in humans, has a semi-flat spot for a tent, and is far from TV, WIFI, and Grande Huckleberry Mocha Chocolate lattes.

 Stripping away the modern-day drama and obligations creates a quiet void in the typical stream of mental musings.
-My brain becomes overloaded with sparkling scenery, pine-laced oxygen, and tiny furry mammals that chatter like a jackhammer.
+My brain becomes overloaded with sparkling scenery, pine-laced oxygen, and tiny furry mammals that chatter like an angry jackhammer.
 When everything modern is stripped away, emotions swirl between the hollow of vulnerability to the swell of life’s richness.

 Complex feelings that never surfaced in a fancy hotel or mediocre motel!

 Deep in the recesses of my childhood, there is a memory of a talented chef who made a dessert look like sushi.
 The California roll, tuna sashimi, and chopsticks were all made of chocolate.

 How did he know all I wanted was chocolate?!